-8 | What forms of PII are covered by the law?
+8 What forms of PII are covered by the law?

-The Federal Law for the Protection of Personal Data covers PII regardless of the means or media used for its storage, process or organisation.
+As previously noted, the Law covers PII regardless of the means or media used for its storage, process or organisation.
 Such means or formats include:

-- digital formats (eg, hardware, software, web, media, applications, services or any other information-related technology that allows data exchange or processing; among these formats, the Law specifically includes PII stored in the cloud); - electronic support (ie, storage that can be accessed only by the use of electronic equipment that processes its contents to examine, modify or store the PII, including microfilm); and - physical support (ie, storage media that does not require any device to process its content to examine, modify or store the PII or any plain sight intelligible storage medium).
+- digital formats (eg, hardware, software, web, media, applications, services or any other information-related technology that allows data exchange or processing; among these formats, the Law specifically includes PII stored in the cloud); - electronic support (ie, storage that can be accessed only by the use of electronic equipment that processes its contents in order to examine, modify or store the PII, including microfilm); and - physical support (ie, storage media that does not require any device to process its content in order to examine, modify or store the PII or any plain sight intelligible storage medium).